lisphilar/covid19-sir/README.md

 - Keep track parameter values/reproductive number in each country/province
 - Find the relationship of reproductive number and measures taken in each country/province

-If you have ideas or need new functionalities, please join this project.
+<strong>If you have ideas or need new functionalities, please join this project.
 Any suggestions with [Github Issues](https://github.com/lisphilar/covid19-sir/issues/new/choose) are always welcomed.
-Please read [Guideline of contribution](https://lisphilar.github.io/covid19-sir/CONTRIBUTING.html) in advance.
+Please read [Guideline of contribution](https://lisphilar.github.io/covid19-sir/CONTRIBUTING.html) in advance.</strong>

 ## Installation and dataset preparation
 We have the following options to start analysis with CovsirPhy.
 Datasets are not included in this package, but we can prepare them with `DataLoader` class.